AliMa3s/Shai-Hulud-Package-Scanner/README.md

 A Node.js toolkit that helps you spot indicators of compromise (IoCs) tied to the 2025 "Shai-Hulud" npm supply-chain attack.
 It now ships with both a command-line scanner and a lightweight UI so you can upload manifests or lockfiles directly from the browser and optionally follow a live JSON feed of compromised packages.

 > **Data source:** The bundled dataset in `data/compromised-packages.json` (snapshot dated 2025-09-30) consolidates 239 packages / 604 malicious versions pulled from StepSecurity, Wiz.io, Semgrep, JFrog, Socket.dev, and CISA advisories via the community-maintained [Cobenian/shai-hulud-detect](https://github.com/Cobenian/shai-hulud-detect) feed.
+Those totals track the upstream repository; if the feed grows, `npm run data:update` will pull the latest counts and rewrite the JSON snapshot.
 At runtime we also fetch [`https://raw.githubusercontent.com/Cobenian/shai-hulud-detect/main/compromised-packages.txt`](https://raw.githubusercontent.com/Cobenian/shai-hulud-detect/main/compromised-packages.txt); the loader now accepts either that colon-delimited list or a JSON array and falls back to the bundled snapshot if the network request fails.

 ## Web UI